ryangittings/swiftui-bugs/README.md

 # SwiftUI Issues
-With Apple's documentation between releases being limited, I wanted to create a resource where I can track what I think are SwiftUI bugs, with sample code where necessary.
+With Apple's documentation for SwiftUI being limited, I wanted to create a central resource of all bugs, issues and limitations with SwiftUI.

 ## Current Issues
 - Context menu not showing on a custom view